borispovod/crypti-dapps-docs/DappToolkit.md

-# Introducing the DApp Toolkit
+# Introducing the Dapp Toolkit

 Crypti's Dapp Toolkit allows you to create new sidechains, change the forgers of a sidechain, and start developing your dapp with the minimum of effort.